drvcoin/drive/README.md

 #### Prerequisite

-C++17 is required to build the Drive project.
+C++14 and cmake are required to build the Drive project.

 The dependencies can be installed using the following command on Ubuntu: